javutux/GitHub-Mastering/README.md

 ```bash
 git init
 ```
-just created a hidden repository to contain internal data that we’ll describe later and that’s it, we’ve got a git repository!
+just created a hidden repository to contain internal data.

 After this is done, you can also get Git via Git itself for updates: